River Fire (2021): Cause

-CAL FIRE and Placer County Fire Department investigators began working immediately to determine the cause of the fire.
-On September 10, 2021, CAL FIRE put out a news release stating: "It has been determined that the River Fire started in the overnight camping area of the Bear River Campground and was human caused.
+Cal Fire and Placer County Fire Department investigators began working immediately to determine the cause of the fire.
+On September 10, 2021, Cal Fire released their initial findings: "It has been determined that the River Fire started in the overnight camping area of the Bear River Campground and was human caused.
 This is an active case, and CAL FIRE investigators will continue to work on determining the specific details leading to the cause of the fire."

-On March 7, 2022, CAL FIRE put out another update on the investigation.
+On March 7, 2022, Cal Fire released another update on the investigation.
 It specified that investigators had determined that the River Fire started on the brush alongside the Bear River's edge in the overnight camping area of the Bear River Campground, but did not start in a designated camp site.
 According to the investigation news release, "Multiple people tried to extinguish the fire in its early stages.
 During the investigation, items were found near the fire's origin indicating a person(s) had recently been present in the area."
 The report also stated that there was "no evidence to support any malicious intent or criminal charges at this time."

+Bear River Campground does not permit open fires in the summer, between July 1 and October 1, or fireworks at any time of year.
+The campground did permit propane lanterns and stoves.